Working with us

 ESF is an Equal Opportunities Employer.
 ESF is committed to be fair in the way it deals with all aspects of its employment practices and to a policy of equal opportunity which aims to ensure that no job applicant or staff member receives less favourable treatment because of discrimination on any of the factor identified in the Equal employment opportunity policy.
 In doing so ESF meets, and often exceeds, the requirements under the Sex Discrimination Ordinance, the Disability Discrimination Ordinance, the Family Status Discrimination Ordinance and the Race Discrimination Ordinance.

 ESF is committed to having fully competent Staff Members in all roles to ensure the educational and organisational objectives are achieved.
+Any employment at ESF is dependent on successfully obtaining a satisfactory pre-employment screening report, which may include the verification of education and employment, as well as criminal record check done locally and internationally.
 The Recruitment policy outlines the resourcing, recruitment and selection processes required to fill all Staff Member roles in ESF.
 It is intended to assist Hiring Managers in recruitment decisions that are transparent, fair and compliant.
 The Policy outlines the provisions that are made available to Staff Members on the ESF Gateway to support such activities.
 All provisions in this Policy are designed to meet the provisions of the ESF Equal Employment Opportunity Policy.

 The Joining ESF policy is designed to help newly recruited Staff Members obtain the necessary information so that they can legally work in Hong Kong, as required by the Immigration Ordinance, Education Ordinance, Mandatory Provident Fund Ordinance and other relevant Ordinances